afonasev/Migrator/README.md

 ## Running the testsuite

-The minimal requirement for running the testsuite is ``nose``.
+The minimal requirement for running the testsuite is ``pytest``.
 You can install it with:

-    pip install nose
+    pip install pytest

 Then you can run the testsuite with:

-    nosetests

-## License

-  Code and documentation are available according to the MIT License (see  [LICENSE](https://github.com/Afonasev/Migrator/edit/master/LICENSE)).
+    py.test